 Homeschooling allows for flexibility when planning travel.
 As everyone else is headed back to the brick and mortar classroom in September, homeschool families can hit the road.
 Off-peak times like September or May mean discounted hotel rooms and smaller crowds- a win for your wallet and your sanity!

 Speaking of discounts, there are a bevvy of bargains to be had when homeschool traveling.
 Check out the local Convention and Visitors Bureau (CVB) to see if they offer a city pass for discounted attraction rates.
 Search for “homeschool days” prior to your trip.
 Often admission to attractions is free or significantly reduced for homeschoolers on these designated days.
 Find out if your local museum is a member of a reciprocal organization like the Association of Children’s Museums or North American Reciprocal Museum Program.
 Your membership locally may allow you free entry to countless museums as you travel.

 If you need a helping hand getting started with your travel, there are resources available online to assist.
-Search for a homeschool travel club in your area or a site like Group Experience, specializing in homeschool travel opportunities in exceptional destinations.
-If you’ve never planned a trip exclusively for homeschool, you’ll love the convenience of GE’s Homeschool Odysseys.
+Search for a homeschool travel club in your area or partner with a student trip planner like Kaleidoscope Adventures.
+Animado Events also has unique destination-based programs designed specifically for homeschoolers.

 Homeschooling is the perfect conduit for learning through travel.
 These moments with your kiddos are fleeting and filled with possibility.
 Take advantage of precious time and the educational opportunities each adventure presents!

 As a leader in the student travel industry for 30+ years, Kaleidoscope Adventures exceeds expectations for student and performance group travel.

 We’ll work with you to plan an exceptional travel experience and provide impeccable customer service from start to finishLearn More